Yashwanth-GS/Coffee_Shop_Sales_DataAnalysis/README.md

 The main objective of this project is to analyze retail sales data to gain the actionable insights that will enhance the performance of the coffee shop.

+## Recommended Analysis and its Results

+- **How do sales vary by day of the week and hour of the day?**: Results are showed in the Report Chart.
+- **Are there any peak times for sales activity?**: As per the Report chart, it has shown that, the peak times are between 8-10.
+- **What is the total sales revenue for each month?**: Results are showed in the Report Chart.
+- **How do sales vary across different store locations?**: Results are showed in the Report Chart.
+- **What is the average price/order per person?**: Results are showed in the Report Chart.
+It is Avergae Price per person is 4.69 and Average Order per person is 1.44.
+- **Which products are the best-selling in terms of quantity and revenue?**: **Coffee and Tea** products are the best-selling products in terms of Quantity and Revenue.
+- **How do sales vary by product category and type?**: Results are showed in the Report Chart.